Caleb9/SynologyPhotosUtil/README.md

 moment.
 The output can for example look like this:

 ```
-/private_space_folder/my_photos/IMG_1111.jpg
+/personal_space_folder/my_photos/IMG_1111.jpg
 /shared_space_folder/IMG_2222.JPG
 ERROR: IMG_3333.jpeg folder inaccessible
 ```

 In this case "My Album" contains 3 photos:
-* The the IMG\_1111.jpg photo is located in one of the user's "private space" folders, i.e. (by default) under `{your user's home directory}/Photos` in a `private_space_folder/my_photos` folder.
+* The the IMG\_1111.jpg photo is located in one of the user's "personal space" folders, i.e. (by default) under `{your user's home directory}/Photos` in a `personal_space_folder/my_photos` folder.
-* The IMG\_2222.JPG photo is located in "shared space", i.e. under `photo` shared folder in `shared_space_folder` (note: the distinction between shared and private folders in the output is a TODO for now - for my own use case the difference is obvious thanks to the folder structure).
+* The IMG\_2222.JPG photo is located in "shared space", i.e. under `photo` shared folder in `shared_space_folder` (note: the distinction between shared and personal space folders in the output is a TODO for now - for my own use case the difference is obvious thanks to the folder structure).
 * In case of IMG\_3333.jpeg the physical location of the file is inaccessible for my\_user.
-This happens e.g. when there are other NAS users having access to "My Album" and they added photos from their *private folders* to which my\_user does not have access.
+This happens e.g. when there are other NAS users having access to "My Album" and they added photos from folders to which my\_user does not have access.
 These photos are listed at the end of the output.

 ## TODO

 * Query albums that user is not owner of, but has access to
-* Indicate if folder is private or shared in the output
+* Indicate if folder is in personal or shared space in the output
 * Improve command line syntax

 ## Code disclaimer